qiangyt/batchai/README.md

   ```

 And here are the results I got:

-That's why I created `batchai`.
-The idea is simple: less copy-pasting, fewer clicks on 'Add to Chat' or 'Apply.' `batchai` traverses files and processing each of them.
-Since AI isn’t always perfect, I’ve designed it to run only on a Git directory, so we can easily diff the changes and choose to either commit or revert them.

-Currently, `batchai` only supports code check and fixing common issues (think of it as a local AI-driven SonarQube).
-The next feature in progress is generating unit test code in batches, which I plan to use in a few of my personal projects (including this `batchai`), as they have very few unit tests.
-Other planned features include code explanation, comment generation, and refactoring — all of which will be handled in batches.
-Additionally, I’m working on enabling `batchai` to have an overall insight of the project’s code, such as building cross-file code symbol indexing, which should help the AI perform better.

-Here are some interesting findings from testing batchai on my personal projects over the past two weeks:

-- It can identify issues that traditional tools, such as SonarQube, tend to miss.
-- It may not report all issues in one go, so I need to run it multiple times.
-- Due to outdated LLM training data and hallucinations, it's crucial to confirm the changes for accuracy by myself - That's why I make `batchai` work only on clean Git repository directories.

-I used the [spring-petclinic (cloned from https://github.com/spring-projects/spring-petclinic)](https://github.com/qiangyt/spring-petclinic) for demonstration.

-Here are some examples of correct check:

 - [Adds a check to ensure birthday not be in the future](https://github.com/qiangyt/spring-petclinic/commit/6f42f16a249b3fffa8b95ac625c824210bbb2712#diff-7ba90c8df45063ea6569e3ea29850f6dbd777bc14f76b1115f556ade61441207)